 Golden Gate Palms offers for sale grafted mango cultivars such as 'Glenn' which is known for being an easy grower and heavy and reliable fruiter, to 'Bailey's Marvel' which is known as the most cold hardy mango, or "Carrie" that produces super delicious fruit on a smaller scale and is a compact dwarf tree perfect for smaller more compact gardens or even large container growing.
 There is no reason why these plants should not succeed for you if you place them in the hottest most frost free part of your garden with the most amount of light, and ideally, reflected light.
 A best place would be on a south facing wall right in front of a swimming pool that reflects up light onto the plant and moderates the temperature on cold nights.
 Bay Area microclimates that would be ideal for mangoes would be mostly frost free slopes of the Southern Bay Area such as Hayward, Fremont, San Jose etc where the temps are warmer because of the distance from the cold fog door of the Golden Gate opening, or open ocean exposure, or deep inland like places like Pittsburg, Antioch or Oakley where it also gets hot but where you are close to the delta waters which also moderate winter time lows.
 Or in most San Francisco Bay Area locales on sunny south, east, or west facing slopes well above the prevailing valley floors where heat is built up during the day and heavy cold air is drained off at night.
 Or even espaliered on any south facing wall where the warmth of the building will radiate out and protect the tree on cold frosty nights.

 And if you live in the winter colder zones or want to give your baby tree the best chance possible, build a cold frame that can support frost protection cloth in Winter and grow these plants just about anywhere that heat builds up and keep them pruned each year to fit into the frost protection house and remove the cover from April - November.
 Better yet, do that and add some large water bottles around the tree and the water will act as a heat sink releasing relative heat when temps are at their lowest.
-Or throw some Xmas lights on the tree.
+Or throw some Xmas lights on the tree, or even a space heater.
 The whole trick is to not let young trees drop below 28 degrees and older mature trees below 25 degrees during the very few and far between hours that temps get that low in your garden.
 They are about as cold hardy as a common Meyer Lemon, Hibiscus plant, or Bougainvillea.
 If you kill those every year, then your microclimate is probably too cold, but if you see these types of plants thriving in your neighborhood, GAME ON!

 BEST TO GO BIG!